Thell/bdo-huffman-rs/README.md

 symbol and frequency has stable order!
 The input order is crucial to the proper building of the Huffman tree.

-The minimum prefix len is 1, the maximum observed prefix is 7.
+The minimum prefix length is 1, the maximum observed prefix is 7.
-(My testing with heavily skewed frequencies never resulted in a prefix greater than 7 but to be safe imagine 8 _could_ be possible.)

 ### The Heap